openstack/nova/api-guide/source/index.rst

 Compute API
 ===========

-OpenStack Nova has a ReSTful HTTP service called the OpenStack Compute API.
+The nova project has a ReSTful HTTP service called the OpenStack Compute API.
-Through this API, Nova provides massively scalable, on demand, self service access to compute resources.
+Through this API, the service provides massively scalable, on demand, self-service access to compute resources.
 Depending on the deployment those compute resources might be Virtual Machines, Physical Machines or Containers.

 We welcome feedback, comments, and bug reports at `bugs.launchpad.net/nova <http://bugs.launchpad.net/nova>`__.

-Intended Audience
+Intended audience
 =================

 This guide assists software developers who want to develop applications